-There is increasing evidence that the mean state of the atmosphere/ocean system, 15 which is partially modulated by the inter-annual and inter-decadal processes previously described, plays a part in regulating the occurrence of daily weather events.
+There is increasing evidence that the mean state of the atmosphere/ocean system, which is partially modulated by the inter-annual and inter-decadal processes previously described, plays a part in regulating the occurrence of daily weather events.
 For example, the large-scale climate processes described in Sect.
-3 have been linked to variations in the positions of the jet streams, regulation of moisture availability and other aspects of the atmosphere/ocean system, as well as variations in weather systems 20 (Risbey et al., 2008; Verdon-Kidd and Kiem, 2009a).
+3 have been linked to variations in the positions of the jet streams, regulation of moisture availability and other aspects of the atmosphere/ocean system, as well as variations in weather systems (Risbey et al., 2008; Verdon-Kidd and Kiem, 2009a).

 The characteristics of weather systems, including their location, frequency of occurrence and intensity, show dependence on intra-seasonal, inter-annual and decadal drivers of climate such as the MJO, ENSO and the IPO/PDO (Nicholls and Kariko, 1993; Pezza et al., 2008).
-The intensity of cyclones and anticyclones in the midlatitudes increases and their frequency decreases when there is a strong warm phase of the PDO (Pezza et al., 2007).
-Verdon-Kidd and Kiem (2009a) also found that warm

-(cool) phases of the IPO decrease (increase) the likelihood of wet weather events and vice versa for dry weather events in parts of the MDB.
+The intensity of cyclones and anticyclones in the mid-latitudes increases and their frequency decreases when there is a strong warm phase of the PDO (Pezza et al., 2007).
+Verdon-Kidd and Kiem (2009a) also found that warm phases of the IPO decrease the likelihood of wet weather events in parts of the MDB, while cool phases increase this likelihood, and vice versa for dry weather events.

-Variations in the prevalence of atmospheric blocking have been linked to the state of ENSO, with blocking frequency and associated rainfall becoming more (less) promi-

-- nent during La Niña (El Niño) events (Risbey et al., 2008).
+Variations in the prevalence of atmospheric blocking have been linked to the state of ENSO, with blocking frequency and associated rainfall becoming more prominent during La Niñas and less prominent during El Niños (Risbey et al., 2008).
 Weather features such as pre-frontal troughs and "easterly-dip"-type patterns are more prominent during La Niñas, and broad high pressure systems across southeastern Australia and a northward retraction and weakening of easterly troughs are more prominent during El Niños (Verdon-Kidd and Kiem, 2009a).
-The wetter and drier phases of SAM and Indian Ocean SSTs are similarly linked to weather systems that are more or less likely to en- - 10 Ocean SSTS are similarly linked to weather systems that are more or less likely to enhance or suppress rainfall in the MDB (Hendon et al., 2007; Verdon-Kidd and Kiem, 2009a; Kiem and Verdon-Kidd, 2010).
+The wetter and drier phases of SAM and Indian Ocean SSTs are similarly linked to weather systems that are more or less likely to enhance or suppress rainfall in the MDB (Hendon et al., 2007; Verdon-Kidd and Kiem, 2009a; Kiem and Verdon-Kidd, 2010).